LilLoveBytes/mastermind-game-li/README.md

 - Submit guesses and receive feedback
 - Track the number of attempts and guess history
 - Display feedback and guess history to the player
+- Track the seconds it takes to win or lose
 - Ends the game after max number of attempts made

 ## Technologies Used